 Aramis L. Perez serves as the Director of Student Programs at the Institute for Human Ecology.
 His experience prior to joining the IHE includes managing communities, communications, and education for businesses and non-profit organizations.
 He is a lifelong learner with a strong interest in Catholic social and political thought, as well as an affinity for culture and the arts.
 Originally from Miami, Aramis holds an AB in Government from Harvard and is a Professional Fellow to the Abigail Adams Institute in Cambridge.

 William L. Saunders, J.D., is a graduate of Harvard Law School and has been involved in issues of public policy, law, and ethics for thirty years.
 A regular columnist for the National Catholic Bioethics Quarterly, Mr. Saunders has written widely on these topics, as well as on Catholic social teaching.
 He has lectured in law schools and colleges throughout the United States and the world.
 Mr. Saunders’ latest book, Unborn Human Life and Fundamental Rights: Leading Constitutional Cases Under Scrutiny, was published in 2019.
 He is the Director of the Program in Human Rights at the IHE, which includes the MA in Human Rights.
-He is also the Director of the Center for Human Rights, where he works closely with Distinguished Fellow, Chen Guangcheng.
+He also acts as a Consultant to the United States Conference of Catholic Bishops’ Committee on International Justice and Peace, and is the Director of the Center for Human Rights, where he works closely with Distinguished Fellow, Chen Guangcheng.